ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

 ^^^^^^^^^^^^^^

 The `box.delete() <https://www.tradingview.com/pine-script-reference/v5/#fun_box{dot}delete>`__
 function is used to delete boxes.
-Its syntax is:
+Its signature is:

 .. code-block:: text